Rum Cruise Fequently Asked Questionsuseful information for your big rum adventure

 Do we go through customs at each port?

 No. The beauty of cruise ship travel is that the ship clears everyone through customs automatically.
 You leave the ship and return to the ship at will, without ever going through customs and immigration at each port.
 This freedom of entry and exit means we’re not wasting time at airports going through customs, being searched, experiencing limits on what we can put in our luggage.
-Upon our return to Puerto Rico, we pass through American Customs and Immigration along with many thousands of other passengers, easily, quickly and without delay before going back to the airport.
+Upon our return to Puerto Rico, we pass through American Customs and Immigration along with many thousands of other passengers, easily, quickly and without delay before going back to the San Juan international airport.

 How much rum can we bring back to the ship?